iftachsc/scala_swag/README.md

   at the begining we first get the GCP of the window and slide sizes to understand how many slices we will have both in a slide and in a window

-* when running, to get the frequency of word event by type in the recent window issue a GET req to localhost:8080/type/[type]<br>
-     > localhost:8080/type/bar
 * **for example:**<br>
      > window of 18.seconds, slide 3.seconds the slice size will be 3.second<br>
      > window of 18.seconds, slide 4.seconds the slice size will be 2.second<br>